Jako/FormIt2db/docs/usage.md

 ## How it works

-The FormIt hooks[^1] could use the following properties:
+The FormIt hooks[^1] uses the following properties:

 ### Hook Properties for FormIt2db